Why course evaluations?

 Are course evaluation results anonymous?

 Absolutely!
 Students login to CoursEval using their uniqname and LAN password; even though they login, the survey data are saved anonymously.
 Student responses are not associated with any data the student submits, and all information sources are disconnected from the evaluation results except for the actual survey input.

 When can a faculty member see the student results?

-No survey data are made available to faculty until one week after the registrar's grades submission deadline.
+No survey data are made available to faculty until two weeks after the registrar's grades submission deadline.
 Survey reports show an aggregate of the responses and the student comments exactly as written.